inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 worth committing.
 		-- Samuel Butler
 Other women cloy
-The appetites they feed, but she makes hungry
+The appetites they feed, but she s hungry
 Where most she satisfies.
 		-- Antony and Cleopatra
 Barth's Distinction: